UtkarshJoshi97/Predictive-Analytics-Workbooks/README.md

 # Project

 ####  05_Predictive_ClosingPriceMovements_Project
-##### Note: Note: The ensemble modeling approach showcased in this repository reflects the part of the project I worked on.
+##### Note: The ensemble modeling approach showcased in this repository reflects the part of the project I worked on.
 While the overall project involved contributions from the entire team—including tree-based baselines, time-split models, and LSTM—this repo specifically highlights the ensemble technique I developed.
 A combined version with all components will be made available separately.

 A full-scale project built around the Kaggle competition **Optiver – Trading at the Close**, focused on predicting **short-term price movements** of Nasdaq-listed stocks using auction and order book data.